Crew Training Manual & Procedures

 • If the boat misses you, or can’t immediately find you, try to get to a MOB pole, strobe, or other floating object if you see one.

-Definition: Hypothermia is when a body’s core temperature drops because it is losing more heat than it can produce.
+Hypothermia is when a body’s core temperature drops because it is losing more heat than it can produce.

-Causes: Inadequate clothing, wet clothing, falling overboard.
+Inadequate clothing, wet clothing, falling overboard.

-Prevention: The best way to handle hypothermia is to prevent it:
+The best way to handle hypothermia is to prevent it:

 • Crew should anticipate weather conditions outside of the breakwater and dress passengers appropriately.
 If passengers are not too warm on the dock they will probably be too cold on the bay.